aditiharini/glide/README.md

 - Test discrete algorithms
 - Interpolate discrete points to create continuout distribution

-In progress:
+In progress
-- keeping dots in a particualar shape for each letter
+- animating particles to move from one location to another

 Current status:
 - can display multiple letters as a set of discrete points randomized around anchors
+- dynamically enter text
+- display letters in proper, curved shapes

 Workflow: